How to Add Desktop Icons in Ubuntu Linux

 How to add desktop icon in Linux?

-You can add a desktop icon in Linux by finding the program you want in your applications menu and dragging its icon directly to your desktop.
+To add a desktop icon in Linux, find the program you want in your applications menu and drag its icon directly to your desktop.

 Was this guide helpful?